Watchmaker Glossary

 Thin layer of transparent enamel deposited on the surface of dials and enamels.

-Whip of dead-seconds watches
+Whip of watches with dead seconds

 Fork